COVID-19 and Seasonal Flu 2020-2021

 - Practice hand hygiene (with soap and water or alcohol-based hand sanitizer with 60%–95% alcohol).

-- Instruct all staff (and others as appropriate) on how to don, use, and doff PPE.
+- Instruct all staff (and others as appropriate) on how to don, use, doff, dispose of, disinfect, and maintain PPE, and the limitations of PPE.

-- Wear clean, nonsterile gloves upon entry to patient care areas.
+- Eye protection applied upon entry to patient room or care area

 EDUCATION REGARDING PREVENTION, TESTING, AND TREATMENT